terra-campaigns/unsettled/directory/DuskmeadowFringe/Hippareiones.md

 wil:
 at:
 details:
-footer_content: Inspired by Johnstone Metzger's text on <a href="https://www.drivethrurpg.com/en/product/226083/dungeon-full-of-monsters">Dungeon Full of Monsters</a>.
+footer_content: Inspired by Johnstone Metzger's text on <a href="https://www.drivethrurpg.com/en/product/226083/dungeon-full-of-monsters">Dungeon Full of Monsters</a>, page 162.
 Art by Nathan Jones.

 ---